Mick7028/CSU-Senior-Project/docs/Defense_Documentation.md

 ### Main Menu

-When FLIVR starts, the Main Menu is instantiated and the player has three main options to choose from: Start Game, High Scores, and the Game Instructions.
+When FLIVR starts, the Main Menu is instantiated, and the player has three main options to choose from: Start Game, High Scores, and Game Instructions.
 Selecting Start Game uninstantiates the Main Menu, selecting High Scores shows the top 10 Multiple Choice Activity scores.
-Selecting Game Instructions brings you to a buffer menu that allows you to select either the Game Controls Menu or the Game Instructions Menu (future feature that will include video tutorials of the activities).
+Selecting Game Instructions brings you to a buffer menu that allows you to select either the Game Controls Menu or the Game Instructions Menu (a future feature that will include video tutorials of the activities).
 ![screenshot](/../master/media/Menu/Main_Menu.png)
 **Fig 1.
 Main Menu**